Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 The recommendations during the shortages are that people with type 2 diabetes should be prioritised.
 We support this because the GLP-1 RAs are licenced for managing glucose levels in people living with type 2 diabetes.

-In September 2023, Novo Nordisk announced that a limited supply of Wegovy will become available to people in specialist NHS weight management services who meet the NICE eligibility criteria, or privately through a registered healthcare professional.
+In September 2023, Novo Nordisk announced that a limited supply of Wegovy would become available to people in specialist NHS weight management services who meet the NICE eligibility criteria, or privately through a registered healthcare professional.

 People who are prescribed Wegovy within these specialist NHS services will also receive support with dietary information and exercise.